Monday, March 31, 2014

 Scone Home

-et, Ive never made scones before (or at least never remember making scones before), and Ive never been a big fan of eating them either.
+For whatever reason, Ive had quite a few requests lately for a scone recipe video.
+I should say at the outset, Ive never made scones before (or at least never remember making scones before), and Ive never been a big fan of eating them either.

 Ive always found them so dry and crumbly that I just assumed some devious Scottish café owner invented them to increase sales, since most of the scones Ive tried take about five cups of coffee to wash down.

-any social media savvy professional video recipe blogger would do; I asked my friends on Twitter for a recipe.
+Then I thought, maybe Ive just never had a really good one.
+So I did what any social media savvy professional video recipe blogger would do; I asked my friends on Twitter for a recipe.

 I got many great suggestions for all kinds of wonderful sounding versions, but since Id never made them before, I decided to just make a plain, very traditional version to start off with.
 I figured Id get the basic recipe down before trying anything crazy.